-There are two main causes of a stroke.
-They are most frequently caused by a blood clot that is blocking a blood vessel in the brain.
+In most cases strokes are caused by a blood clot that is blocking a blood vessel in the brain.
 These clots can form in the brain itself, for example because of changes in the artery wall caused by infection.
-However, they occur more often in another part of the body and are carried into the brain along the bloodstream, where they then block a blood vessel.
+However, they are more likely to form in another part of the body and be carried into the brain in the bloodstream, where they then block a blood vessel.
 A stroke that is caused by a blocked blood vessel is referred to as an ischemic stroke.

 Bleeding (hemorrhage) in the brain is the second, less common cause.
-This can occur because a blood vessel ruptures and blood leaks into the brain tissue.
+This occurs if, for instance, a blood vessel ruptures and blood leaks into the brain tissue.

-In both cases, part of the brain is temporarily or permanently no longer supplied with enough oxygen.
-The sooner oxygen supply is restored, the better the chances are of keeping damage to a minimum.
+In both cases, one part of the brain is no longer supplied with enough oxygen.
+The sooner the treatment is started and the oxygen supply is restored, the better the chances are of minimizing damage to the brain.

 It is very uncommon for blood clots to develop in the blood vessels of healthy people.
-But certain illnesses and genetic factors can increase the risk of a stroke.
-They include high blood pressure and long term atrial fibrillation.
+But certain conditions and genetic factors can increase the risk of a stroke.
+These include high blood pressure and persistent atrial fibrillation.

 Prevalence and outlook

-Around one out of 1,000 people has a stroke in their lifetime.
-The risk increases with age: Around 20 out of 1,000 people aged over 85 are affected.
+About 1 out of 1,000 people have a stroke in their lifetime.
+The risk increases with age: About 20 out of 1,000 people aged over 85 are affected.

-Most people survive a stroke.
-But strokes can cause paralysis in certain parts of the body or problems with various bodily functions, for example speech.
+Most people survive strokes.
+But they can lead to paralysis in certain parts of the body or problems with various abilities, such as speaking.